ipspace/netlab/docs/dev/validation.md

     vrfs:                         # vrfs is a valid global parameter
       type: dict                  # It's a dictionary
       _subtype: vrf               # ... of VRF definitions
+      _keytype: id                # ... where the VRF names must be valid identifiers
       _requires: [ vrf ]          # ... that requires VRF module
 ```